utah-MFDA/h.r.3.3_pdk/README.md

 Process design kit (PDK) for the H.R.3.3 3D printer.

-## Adding to the component library

-Each component will be broken out into subdirectories into there respective functional directory (valve, mixer, ...).

-Each component must have three files to be used for the MFDA software they are:
+All of the components for the library are placed in the Components subdirectory which is further broken out into subdirectories into there respective functional directory (valve, mixer, ...).
+Inside those directories are the respective specific component containing three different files for the software:
  - LEF (.lef)
  - Verilog-AMS (.va)
  - OpenSCAD (.scad)

+## Adding to the component library

+You can make a new subdirectory for the component that you would like to add to the library.
+This component will be to be a subdirectory call in the GENERAL_SRC_DIR variable in the make file with the appropriate extension (such .va for Xyce).
+Otherwise the software will not see it.

+For Verilog-AMS development you can make a new subdirectory in xyce_testing/MFlibrary_testing

 ### LEF